VanharaLab/VanharaLab/index.md

 Research laboratory at Masaryk University, Faculty of Medicine.

 ## Our mission
-We aim to elucidate biological mechanism driving tissue regeneration in health and disease.
+We aim to understand how human tissues develop, change over time, and regenerate in health and disease.

 <img src="/assets/images/nkx21-pdpn_ldci.jpg" alt="Lung epithelial spheroid" class="center-image">